sabinavam1/OIM3640project/proposal.md

 ## Minimum Viable Product (MVP) and Stretch Goal

-- **MVP:** A guided quiz or interactive story that helps users understand what they’re good at and which careers might align with their preferences.
-- **Stretch Goal:** Helping users identify their dream job and how to reach it.
+-Our MVP is a little story guide that allows for people to answer questions and can help people understand what they would be good at and choose their careers accordingly.
+Our stretch goal is to help people find their utter dream job.

 ---